 Elen Notley, Marketing and Communications Manager at WCVA outlines how voluntary organisation can support the roll out of the COVID-19 vaccine in Wales by sharing communications.

-As we approach the launch of COVID-19 vaccination here in Wales, WCVA and CVCs (County Voluntary Councils) have been working closely with Public Health Wales and Welsh Government to identify the role of the voluntary sector in the roll out.
+The COVID-19 vaccination programme here in Wales has now begun, and WCVA and CVCs (County Voluntary Councils) continue to work closely with Public Health Wales, Welsh Government, and local Health Boards to support the voluntary sector during the roll out.

-The voluntary sector here in Wales has been invaluable over the past few months in supporting our communities during the pandemic, with countless volunteers and organisations stepping up to support those in need and help take pressure off the NHS.
-Now the introduction of a vaccine brings new hope that we will get closer to a different form of normality within the next year, but it will not be a quick process.
+The voluntary sector here in Wales has been invaluable over the past year in supporting our communities during the pandemic, with countless volunteers and organisations stepping up to support those in need and help take pressure off the NHS.
+Now as we progress with vaccinations, the voluntary sector has once again stepped forward to support our communities.

 WHAT INFORMATION IS AVAILABLE SO FAR?

-Public Health Wales and Welsh Government have already published information about the vaccine in preparation for its launch which is now available at the link below:
+Public Health Wales and Welsh Government have published information about the vaccine which is available here: phw.nhs.wales/covid-19-vaccination

 WHAT CAN VOLUNTARY ORGANISATIONS DO TO SUPPORT COMMUNICATIONS?